Master of Pastoral Studies (MPS) Buddhist Program at Emmanuel

 Buddhist history, texts, ethics, tenets and meditation as well as other Buddhist courses classified as designated electives are required.
 Additional requirements are courses related to professional

-Mindfulness and Mental Health in mid 2014 and the first courses were offered in January 2015.
-Seven
+Buddhist Mindfulness and Mental Health in mid 2014 and the first courses were offered in January 2015.

-Buddhist semester courses at the Master's degree level are offered in this program.
-These courses partially satisfy the requirements of a Master of Pastoral Studies (MPS) degree program that prepares
+Nine Buddhist semester courses at the Master's degree level are offered in this program.
+These courses partially satisfy the requirements of a Master of Pastoral Studies (MPS) degree program that

-students for professional certification with the Canadian Association for Spiritual
+prepares students for professional certification with the Canadian Association for

-Care.
-The Buddhist diploma will be awarded to students who have completed 6 of the 7
+Spiritual Care.
+The Buddhist diploma will be awarded to students who have completed 6 of the 9

 courses.
 A course meets once a week and a semester is 3-4 months in duration.